tessercat/daoistic-book/about.md

 I can say
 with some certainty
-that *dao* in classical Chinese is something like *principles* in English, and *de* is something like *morality*, and the _Dao De Jing_ is something like
+that *dao* in classical Chinese is something like *principles*, and *de* is something like *morality*, so the _Dao De Jing_ is something like
 _The Classic of Moral Principles_.

+It's a handbook of moral philosophy, but its first lesson is that moralizing is immoral.
+It's a jazzy manifesto,
-It's a handbook of moral philosophy for public servants, riffing point and counterpoint on how to keep your balance and be a good person, maybe even do some lasting good, in an uncertain and turbulent world.
+riffing point and counterpoint on how to be a civilized human being.

 ### References